himmAllRight/himmAllRight-source/resources/templates/md/posts/issues-setting-up-ubiquiti-network.md

 was connected and being powered.

 ## Issues linking/configuring the AP
-This was the one I had the biggest issue with.
-I knew I had to setup the configuration software, but it was only set for Ubuntu, and I have been running Solus.
-So, I spun up a few VMs to try it out.
-However, I was being dumb and over looked the fact that they are on a different subnet.
-I assumed because I was connecting to them from my host, that was connected directly to the switch It should be okay, and that the VM should be able to see the AP because it could see everything else on the network.
-However... the AP couldn't see the VM which was the issue, as the AP wasn't being detected.
-I went on a trail thinking I needed to change my inform URL, but that wasn't helping.
+This was the I spent the most time on.
+I knew I had to setup the configuration software, but the Linux binary was a .deb, and I have been running Solus.
+So, I spun up a few VMs on my laptop to try it out, because I didn't feel like packaging it up for Solus yet, and I thought it was a normal GUI application.

-Eventually, I realized it was likely due to the 192.168.122.* ip that the VMs are assigned.
-I realized it earlier, but didn't want to admit that was the issue...
+However, I over looked the fact that my laptop VMs default to a different subnet.
+I was hoping that because the VM's network was routed through my laptop, which was connected directly to the edgerouter, it would still be able to see the access point.
+However... the AP couldn't see the VM which was the issue.
+The AP wasn't being detected.
+Eventually, I admitted it was likely due to the 192.168.122.* ip that the VM was assigned.

 <center>
 <img alt="During initial setup, I was connecting the router wrong" src="../../img/posts/ubiquiti-setup-issues/ubuntu.png" width="45%">